dev-dpoudel/apbs-gateway-wiki/docs/appBusiness.md

 # Application Business Users

-Business section with Application Details lists all the business users registered for APBS acces for current application.
+Business section with Application Details lists all the business users registered for APBS access for current application.
 It shows basic details and status of each users.

 ![app business](images/app_business.png)